 More on Brooklyn-Curtis Bay: Data

-How we determined the worst Baltimore hoods in 2021
+Methodology: How we determined the most dangerous Baltimore neighborhoods in 2025

 - High unemployment (Less jobs)